Do you abandon your writing projects?

 2. You’re dreaming of another story.
 My two best works so far have come when I abandoned something else mid-draft because those two new ideas were calling to me.
 Is it good to constantly get distracted by shiny new idea syndrome?
 No. You need to finish something.
 But when sitting down to work on one project is torture while sitting down to draft something else is rainbows and unicorns, I find it most productive to follow my instincts.

 3. You’re no more than halfway through the story.
-All my abandonments have occurred well before the midway point.
+All my abandonments have occurred well before the climax.
 Does that mean you can’t abandon a story mid-climax and successfully return to it?
 I don’t think so, but when you have that much of it down, my opinion is that you should power through and finish, then take a break and fix it in edits.
 You’re so close!
 Just get through it before taking your mind off of it for awhile.

 To go along with this: what not to do when taking a break from a project: